-It’s no surprise that even pre-COVID, immersive entertainment had taken a steep rise to popularity.
+It’s no surprise that even pre-COVID, immersive experiences and interactive entertainment had taken a steep rise to popularity.
 The most obvious examples would be escape rooms, art gallery exhibits – especially some of NGV’s Triennial instalments, VR rooms, and who can forget the classic silent disco dance parties spotted around the CBD.

 According to Eventbrite’s 2020 Event Trends Report, immersive experiences are “set to make a big impact on events”.
 We’re already seeing this take place, if the sheer number of immersive experiences we’ve seen in the past few months are anything to go by.

 From dining and drinking, to comedy and art, here are just a few of Melbourne’s most interesting immersive experiences.

 Stay up to date with what’s happening in Melbourne here.

 Opening at Melbourne Convention and Exhibition Centre (MCEC), The Lume is set to be Australia’s first permanent digital art gallery.
 It’s first exhibition, beginning Wednesday September 1, will celebrate Vincent van Gogh’s work in a permanent multi-sensory digital art gallery which, thankfully, won’t require quiet art-museum tiptoeing and hush-hush.
 The immersive space allows you to walk within the world of the art, and from the outset, the experience looks jaw-droppingly beautiful.